 Cognitive Bias

-A cognitive bias refers to how our internal thinking patterns affect how we understand and process information.
+A cognitive bias is a systematic error in how our thinking patterns affect what we understand and process.

 Logical Fallacy vs. Cognitive Bias?

-Cognitive biases are systematic errors in a person’s subjective way of thinking, while logical fallacies are about the errors in a logical argument.
+Cognitive biases are systematic errors in a person’s subjective way of thinking, while logical fallacies are errors in a logical argument.

-We eliminate biases to create a Fairer world?
-But where is too far?
-Conservatives operate more on the basis that the world is intrinsically unfair.
+Sexism, ageism, lookism all stem from biases, and laws exist to curb them.
+We eliminate biases to create a fairer world, but where is too far?
+Conservatives often operate from the view that the world is intrinsically unfair.

 Is having an opinion the same as being biased?